MichaelStott/tech-squawks/web/content/aws/services.md

 #### Security, Identity, and Compliance

-AWS offers an entire suite of tools to help ensure both the customer's cloud account and hosted applications are secure.
+AWS offers multiple services to help ensure both the customer's cloud account and hosted applications are secure.

 - IAM: Ensures authorized access to cloud resources.
 - Cloudwatch: Provides application and service logging.